jack33001/legend-of-carcosa/content/Sessions/Session 35.md

 - [[Etron]] talks with [[Madrigal the Mad Prophet]] after she collapses
 	- She keeps talking about losing an orb (a [[Reverie]]?)
 	- [[Etron]] detects magic on her, and finds nothing
-		- Her madness is not magical, but fro something genuinely maddening to see
+		- Her madness is not magical, but from something genuinely maddening to see

 - The next day, [[The Blackstars]] head to [[The Sway]], but are sidetracked by flashing lights at [[Aphun's Tower]]
 	- [[The Kirrasa]] are laying siege to the tower!